-Abstract: With the explosive influence caused by the success of large language models (LLM), there has been an extensive amount of recent work showing that foundation models can be used to solve a large variety of tasks.
-However, there is very limited work that shares insights on multi-agent planning.
-Multi-agent planning is different from other domains by combining the difficulty of multi-agent coordination and planning, and making it hard to leverage external tools to facilitate the reasoning needed.
-In this paper, we focus on the problem of multi-agent path finding (MAPF), which is also known as multi-robot route planning, and study the performance of solving MAPF with LLMs.
-We first show the motivating success of single-agent planning and multi-agent pathfinding in an empty room map without obstacles, then the failure to plan on the harder room map and maze map of the standard MAPF benchmark.
+Abstract: The rapid success of large language models (LLMs) has spurred extensive research into their ability to solve a wide range of tasks.
+However, their potential in multi-agent planning remains underexplored.
+Multi-agent planning presents unique challenges due to the combined complexity of coordination and long-horizon reasoning, often making it difficult to leverage external tools for assistance.
+In this paper, we introduce Multi-Agent Path Finding (MAPF), also known as multi-robot route planning, as a novel benchmark for evaluating the reasoning capabilities of LLMs.
+We first describe how the MAPF benchmark can be adapted for LLM-based evaluation, including dataset curation and an agentic workflow for LLMs.
+We show the motivating success of single-agent planning and multi-agent pathfinding in an empty room map without obstacles, then the failure to plan on the harder room map and maze map of the standard MAPF benchmark.
 We present our position on why directly solving MAPF with LLMs has not been successful yet, and we use various experiments to support our hypothesis.
 Based on our results, we discussed how researchers with different backgrounds could help with this problem from different perspectives.

 Submission Length: Regular submission (no more than 12 pages of main content)